FloHu/VizBi-HUB/README.md

 Bartlam-Brooks HLA, Harris S (2013) Data from: In search of greener pastures: using satellite images to predict the effects of environmental change on zebra migration.
 Movebank Data Repository. doi:10.5441/001/1.f3550b4f

 to be found in folder "Zebras"

+## Galaxies

+In the GalaxyZoo folder, is a file containing information about the images (galaxyData.csv) in the images folder

+Found via http://www.galaxyzoo.org/ which pointed me to http://www.sdss.org/dr12./ described in this article http://iopscience.iop.org/article/10.1088/0067-0049/219/1/12/meta;jsessionid=F71FE985792C4CE9913D141C0589FE4C.c2.iopscience.cld.iop.org

+I looked through images via the galaxyzoo website classifier link, and pulled out and saved info on images that are relatively different from each other i.e. I wanted to find a small data set which showed lots of different kinds of galaxy morphologies.